 I started my career at Avanade Netherlands where I was introduced to CRM 4.0.
 I ….

 Which do you prefer?
-If your answer is the first example, then please scroll back to the start of this article and try again.
-If your answer is the second example, then I ask of you: why would you not want to apply proper formatting to programming code?
+If your answer is the former text, then please scroll back to the start of this article and try again.
+If your answer is the reference text, then I ask of you: why would you not want to apply proper formatting to programming code?

 No one in their right mind would expect their audience to read their entire text if it were formatted like it is in the first example.
 And, if they did make the effort, it would take the reader a considerable amount of extra time to comprehend the author’s message than it would if it had been formatted properly.